cs-fullstack-fall-2018/django-intro2-psanon19/README.md

 Create three new routes: hello_name, times2, and sum.

 1) hello_name should take an argument and return "Hello [ARGUMENT]"
-2) times2 should take an argument and return the product of the argument and 2.
+2) times2 should take an argument and return the product of 2 times the number.
 3) sum should take an argument and print from zero to the number and return "Sum is: [SUM]"